Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 5. **October reliability decline**: Farmers need guidance on shifting planting windows

 6. **Muchinga caution**: Only 3 years of yield data (2011-2013).
-Continue monitoring as more years become available.
+Continue monitoring as more data become available.

 ---